-If you are suffering from high turnover, it could be a symptom of the larger scale industry you are part of, or it can just be the systems you currently have in place just aren’t working.
+If you are suffering from high turnover, it could be a symptom of the larger scale industry you are part of, or it can just be that the systems you currently have in place just aren’t working.
 Let’s take a look at three big reasons you may have high turn-over and get you some relief with some potential solutions.
 For the sake of this article, we have the restaurant and retail industries in mind, but these concepts can be applied more broadly.

 Poor Treatment by Supervisors

-All people like to feel respected and appreciated.
-And, let’s face it, some people just are not good at managing others.
+All people like to feel respected and appreciated and, let’s face it, some people just are not good at managing others.
 You need to make sure all levels of management are trained in management principles that ensure others are treated with the respect and appreciation they deserve, including anti-discrimination and harassment concerns.

 Consider implementing or revamping your “open door” policy.
 Remember that your employees likely believe they work long hours doing a thankless job.
 Keep the lines of communication open for employees who are feeling stressed, burned out and overwhelmed.
 Make them feel comfortable coming to you with any issues they may have.

-Build your skills in professional development, management, and Emotional Intelligence and offer that to your managers (and employees if applicable) to equip them to better handle stress and difficult situations.
+Build your skills in professional development, management, and Emotional Intelligence and also offer that to your managers (and employees if applicable) to equip them to better handle stress and difficult situations.
 Have procedures in place for feedback, communication, and problem-solving.

 In restaurant and retail settings, your employees could be working 10-12 hours a day, 6 days a week at times.
-Extended shifts and irregular working hours are difficult to manage in a long term.
+Extended shifts and irregular working hours are difficult to manage in the long term.
 In fact, many moves towards Predictive Scheduling are helping to remedy this to create a more satisfying work experience for those in “on demand” or “on call” situations.

 The further out you can create a schedule, along with equipping staff to be able to make shift swaps easily will help them have control over the needed days off they need to live life and prevent burn out.